Get the Agent OS + join 4,000+ founders inside the AI Profit Boardroom → Join AIPB ($59/mo)

 A panel of frontier models, merged by a chair.
 The model doesn't matter — the system does. vs The reasoning king — deepest thinking, premium price.

-Head-to-head verdict: Hermes MoA wins 35–7.
+Head-to-head verdict: Hermes MoA wins 35–11 with 1 tie.

 Hermes MoA · contextVaries (per-panel)